Top Scholarships to Study in Japan in 2026

 When you enroll at one of Japan’s Top Global Universities, you’ll almost certainly be eligible for the university’s monthly scholarship.

-According to public sources, the monthly stipend varies between 60,000 and 120,000 yen, depending on the month.
+According to public sources, the monthly stipend ranges from 60,000 to 120,000 yen per month.

-4. Local governments and international organizations
+6. Local governments and international organizations

-You can also apply for scholarships from local governments in the cities or areas you want to study.
+You can also apply for scholarships from local governments in the cities or areas where you want to study.

-Hokkaido International Exchange & Cooperation Center, Kitami City, Iwate International Association, and Ohtawara-City Board of Education, Shinjuku-ku Foreign Student Scholarship, Kawasaki International Association Financial Assistance Program for Foreign Students, Toyama International Exchange Scholarship, Ishikawa Prefectural Scholarship for Privately Financed Foreign Students, Education Board of Fukuroi City is only a few of them.
+Hokkaido International Exchange & Cooperation Center, Kitami City, Iwate International Association, Ohtawara-City Board of Education, Shinjuku-ku Foreign Student Scholarship, Kawasaki International Association Financial Assistance Program for Foreign Students, Toyama International Exchange Scholarship, Ishikawa Prefectural Scholarship for Privately Financed Foreign Students, and the Education Board of Fukuroi City is only a few of them.

-5. Scholarships by Private Foundations
+7. Scholarships by Private Foundations

 • The Asahi Glass Foundation is a non-profit organization dedicated to preserving Japanese glass.
-This applies to the scholarship year 2024-2025.
-You can go through the school.
-You must be a resident of Japan at the time of application, available for Master and Doctoral programs.
-Besides, you must be a resident of Japan at the time of the application.
-Indonesia, Thailand, China, Korea, and Vietnam are eligible countries.
-The monthly stipend would be 150,000 yen.
+This applies to the 2026-2027 scholarship year.
+You can use it at school.
+You must be a resident of Japan at the time of application and available for Master’s and Doctoral programs.

 scholarships for foreigners in Japan